QuantumBadger/RedReader/BUILD.md

 **10\.
 Voilà, you're done!**

-Click the green "run" button in the toolbar to build and run RedReader.
+Click the green "run" button in the toolbar to build and run Scroll.
 You'll probably need to uninstall the Google Play copy from your device, or you'll get a certificate conflict.

 **Tips**